Ancurio/mkxp/README.md

 ## What doesn't work (yet)

-* Win32API calls outside of Windows (This can obviously never be fully fixed, but I hope to implement a 'fake' Win32API for other OSes that allows for emulating at least some necessary system functions like sockets and window/thread detection)
+* Win32API calls outside of Windows (Win32API is just an alias to the MiniFFI class, which *does* work with other operating systems, but you obviously cannot load Windows libraries without Windows)*
-* Some Win32API calls don't seem to play nicely with SDL.
-Building with the `fix_essentials` option will attempt to fix this
+* Some Win32API calls don't play nicely with SDL.
+Building with the `fix_essentials` option will attempt to fix this.
-* automatic window resize in Essentials
 * Movie playback
 * wma audio files
-* Creating Bitmaps with sizes greater than the OpenGL texture size limit (around 8192 on modern cards)*
+* Creating Bitmaps with sizes greater than the OpenGL texture size limit (around 8192 on modern cards)^

+\* Once games can be played comfortably on Windows, I may try to have a 'fake' Win32API class written for other operating systems which intercepts and interprets some of the common calls that get used, a bit like what's already being done with the `fix_essentials` option already)

-\* There is an exception to this, called *mega surface*.
+^ There is an exception to this, called *mega surface*.
 When a Bitmap bigger than the texture limit is created from a file, it is not stored in VRAM, but regular RAM.
 Its sole purpose is to be used as a tileset bitmap.
 Any other operation to it (besides blitting to a regular Bitmap) will result in an error.
-Since Essentials heavily changes the Tilemap class, games made using it will likely break when one is loaded.
+(This breaks SLLD after the professor's speech due to an issue with the tilemaps, but Pokemon Uranium seems to be okay)

 ## Nonstandard RGSS extensions